Oxymetazoline hydrochloride eye drops for ptosis

 The surgical procedure may involve a minor adjustment to the eyelid muscles in some cases.
 In others, the muscle may need to be strengthened or reattached to allow for eyelid lifting.
 Surgery carries additional risks and potential side effects, in addition to a recovery period.
 Surgery is rarely recommended for cases of mild ptosis.

-Upneeq offers a safe and potentially long-term nonsurgical alternative to treating acquired ptosis.
-Individuals may opt for Upneeq over blepharoplasty (eyelid surgery) if they are not candidates or are not yet ready for a surgical procedure.
+Oxymetazoline offers a potentially long-term nonsurgical alternative to treating acquired ptosis.
+Individuals may opt for oxymetazoline over blepharoplasty (eyelid surgery) if they are not candidates or are not yet ready for a surgical procedure.

-Sometimes, the use of BOTOX for lifting the eyebrow causes drooping of the eyelids because the drug has affected the nerve that controls eyelid muscles.
-In these cases, Upneeq may be recommended to provide a nonsurgical eyelid lift.
+Sometimes, the use of botulinum toxin for lifting the eyebrow causes drooping of the eyelids because the drug has affected the nerve that controls eyelid muscles.
+In these cases, oxymetazoline may be recommended to provide a nonsurgical eyelid lift.

 READ NEXT: Types of ptosis